apache/nuttx/boards/z80/z180/p112/README.txt

 Status
 ======

+2020-4-11:  Support for CONFIG_CAN_PASS_STRUCTS was removed in NuttX-9.1.
+  This was necessary to enforce some POSIX interface compliance but also means that ALL older SDCC versions will no long build with NuttX.
+I have been told that the newest SDCC compilers can indeed pass structure and union parameters and return values.
+If that is correct, then perhaps the newer SDCC compilers will be used.
+Otherwise, it will be necessary to use some other, more compliant compiler.

 2014-8-22:  After some time idling away, I tried rebuilding with Windows 8, the latest MinGW and the latest SDCC.
 I fixed a few things but there a still a few issues.
 The last "show stopper" before I gave up for now was